Tamara Smart

 Tamara Valerie Smart (born 14 June 2005) is an English actress.
-She made her debut in the CBBC series The Worst Witch.
-Her other work includes the 2019 series revival of Are You Afraid of the Dark?, Artemis Fowl, A Babysitter's Guide to Monster Hunting and Resident Evil.
+She made her debut in the CBBC series The Worst Witch (2017–2020).
+She has since appeared in the revival of Are You Afraid of the Dark?
+(2019) and the Netflix series Resident Evil (2022).
+Her films include Artemis Fowl and A Babysitter's Guide to Monster Hunting (both 2020).

 Personal life

 Smart was born in the North London Borough of Barnet to parents Fiona and Cornelius Smart.
-Tamara took classes at Dance Crazy Studios and Razzamataz Theatre School Barnet.
+She took classes at Dance Crazy Studios and Razzamataz Theatre School Barnet.